uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 what is reconciliation?
 What does healing or forgiveness mean?
-And how there’s parallels to all those words that the Creator gave to all the nations… When I listen and reflect on the voices of the ancestors<!--x-->
+And how there’s parallels to all those words that the Creator gave to all the nations… When I listen and reflect on the voices of the ancestors <!-- page 023 -->your ancestors, I hear my ancestor alluding to the same thing with a different dialect…
-your ancestors, I hear my ancestor alluding to the same thing with a different dialect… My understanding [of reconciliation] comes from a place and time when there was no English spoken … from my grandmother who was born in the 1800s…
+My understanding [of reconciliation] comes from a place and time when there was no English spoken … from my grandmother who was born in the 1800s…
 I really feel privileged to have been chosen by my grandmother to be the keeper of our knowledge…